anpham6/squared-functions/README.md

 * [npm i html-minifier-terser](https://github.com/DanielRuf/html-minifier-terser)
 * [npm i html-minifier](https://github.com/kangax/html-minifier)

 These particular plugins can be configured using a plain object literal.
 Manual installation is required when using any of these packages [<b>npm run install-chrome</b>].
-Transpiling with Babel is also configurable with a .babelrc file in the base folder for any presets and additional settings.
 Other non-builtin minifiers can similarly be applied and chained by defining a custom string-based function.

 Custom plugins can also be installed from NPM.
 The function has to be named "transform" for validation purposes and can be asynchronous.
 The only difference is the context object is set to the Document module.
 Examples can be found in the "chrome/packages" folder.